AndrewRutherfoord/NeoRepro-MSR-Tool/README.md

 ### 2. Reproduce a study using the replication package

-TODO: Write this section
+For researchers who wish to validate the findings of the study.

 ### 3. Create a new study

-TODO: Write this section
+For researchers who wish to start a new study from scratch with NeoRepro.
+The NeoRepro repository must be cloned and used as a template for the new project.

 ## Configuring a Repository Drill

 With the drilling yaml configuration you can extract data from a list of Git repositories.
+In the tool you will find an example drill configuration.
 The schema is made up of two primary sections:

 - `defaults`: Object containing default values which are used for each drill job.
 - `repositores`: List of repositories to be drilled and the configuration for that drill.
 If a configuration is set in the `defaults` section but not in the individual configuration, then the default is applied.

-Here is an example configuration from the Mining Cost awareness case study:
+Here is a snippet of a configuration from the Mining Cost awareness case study (https://github.com/AndrewRutherfoord/cloud-cost-awareness-NeoRepro-reproduction):

 ```YAML
 defaults: